dyadav4/Cryptocurrency-prediction-/README.md

 purchase and wait for later in the day to sell at higher price.
 If the predicted price comes higher than the expected, they can plan to sell or short sell.
-Thus, predicting the opening prices helps investors to plan their day trading strategy.
+Thus, predicting the opening prices helps investors to plan their day trading strategy.</p>

-6.3 ARIMA
+<h3>6.3 ARIMA</h3>

-Relatively basic Time Series model that we will be coding out and explaining the components when necessary.
+<p>Relatively basic Time Series model that we will be coding out and explaining the components
+when necessary.
 Facebook Prophet uses an additive model for forecasting time series data that is fast and tuneable.
 After modelling, we will compare the results from each model’s unique insights into Bitcoin’s future.